google/truth/custom_subject_builder.md

 ## Solution: How to declare custom `that` methods

-Rather than create a `SubjectFactory` as described in steps 2-3 of [the simple pattern](extension), do the following:
+Rather than create a `Subject.Factory` as described in step 2 of [the simple pattern](extension), do the following:

 1. Declare a subclass of `CustomSubjectBuilder`: